-Army surplus stores are a more ethical source of military MREs, but they are often expensive.
+Army surplus stores are a more ethical source of military MREs but are often expensive.

 The two significant downsides of buying military MREs are that they are older meals, and you don’t know what conditions they’ve been stored in.
 We go into this in more detail in our guide to how long MREs last, but as a rule of thumb, MREs have a 3-5 year shelf life in standard storage conditions.

 Buying military MREs is a risk.
-You may open up a packet only to find the contents inedible and, in most cases, they’re brought “as seen” so you won’t be able to get a refund.
-If you’re storing them for emergency use and find them unfit to eat, this could have serious consequences.
+You may open up a packet only to find the contents inedible and, in most cases, they’re brought “as seen,” so you won’t be able to get a refund.
+This could have serious consequences if you’re storing them for emergency use and find them unfit to eat.

 Buying Civilian MREs

 The advantage of civilian MREs is that you buy them new.
-As long as you store them properly, they should last for at least three years, possibly longer.
+If you store them properly, they should last for at least three years, possibly longer.